24f3003156/CareerSync/README.md

+# CareerSync

-# CareerSync - Where campus meets careers.
+Where campus meets careers.
 A smart, modern portal for students, companies and institutes.

-This project is developed as a part of Modern Application Development I.